 - Ultrasound Therapy: With ultrasound waves, heat is generated and transmitted to create vibrations through the skin.
 These vibrations promote and increase tissue healing because blood flows and circulates in your specific region with a slipped disc.
 Overtime, the body will encounter an increased ease to produce laxity of the discs and prevent herniation.

 - Extracorporeal Shockwave Therapy (ESWT): Next, Pain Clinic – Wellness Philosophy utilises ESWT as a method which enables you to say that, “Surgery is not your only option.”
 It speeds up recovery in ligaments and connective tissues because it channels your body’s natural healing/repair mechanism without causing any side effects.
 Using high energy sound waves in the form of shocks, these are sent and absorbed for the skin to activate and regenerate cells damaged in your discs from herniation.

 - Rehab & Strengthening: Healing is not complete without maintenance, thus with us, we offer a health & wellness program with our practitioner to improve your body’s condition even with a slipped disc.
 You will undergo a clinical assessment prior to engaging in any physical activity recommended.
 Afterwards, together with the practitioner, you will learn and work your body in a safe environment.

 Image source: https://unsplash.com/photos/oQfSHQ2Uaic

 Support our esteemed client’s recovery from slipped disc in the video below!
-Despite a fall that caused paralysis, his determination and faith in our treatment and rehabilitation has lef to be able to walk once more!
+Despite a fall that caused paralysis, his determination and faith in our therapy and rehabilitation has resulted in him being able to walk once more!

 Feel free to inquire with us about your condition.
 We are available to your call at 6223 7170, message at 8282 7918 (WhatsApp) or email firstname.lastname@example.org !